(Triticum turgidum.durum); Hard White; Awned; Spring planted

 This fascinating article on Hourani's seed collector Nikolay Vavilov is worth the read.

-I currently have two strains of Hourani Wheat to offer.
+I currently have a mixture of two strains of Hourani Wheat to offer.

 "Short" (roughly 20 inches) is grown from seed stock obtained from John Sherck of Indiana who received his seeds from The Medomak Valley High School Heirloom Seed Project of Maine.
 "Tall" is from a different source and roughly 3-feet.